Image courtesy Repetrope.

-1998 Mr. USA Backstage Posing
+1998 NPC USA

-Produced by Repetrope Muscle Video in 1998
+Issuer: Repetrope/USA Muscle in 1998

-Mr. DeMille, Im ready for my close-up now. . .
+Mr. DeMille, Im ready for my close-up now.

 The camera work in this video is extraordinary.
 There is no distance between the poser and the viewer; its gone.
-This is one of the most complete displays of bodies I have ever seen.The camera varies from a few feet to a few inches, with many low-angle shots giving the impression of a giant towering over the viewer.
-These bodies eat the camera up, swallowing it whole.
-In the backstage posing, we get a full disclosure of a competition-level musculature in shrink-wrapped skin.
-The men here have pushed their bodies as far as its humanly possible to go.
+This is one of the most complete displays of bodies I have seen.The camera varies from a few feet to a few inches, with many low-angle shots giving the impression of a giant towering over you.
+These bodies eat up the camera, swallowing it whole.
+In backstage posing we get a full disclosure of a competition-level body in shrink-wrapped skin.
+The men here have pushed their bodies as far as its humanly possible for them to go.

-In short, a very good tape.
+In short, a very good film.

-June 1999, revised June 2001
+June 1999, revised November 2019